dimitri-yatsenko/datajoint-book/book/02-concepts/01-relational.md

 4. Work through the example of a database model in Chen's EM notation in @10.1093/jamia/ocx033.
   What are its entities and relationships?
 Explain what operations this database supports.

+5. Work through the example of an multiplayer online role-playing game  database model in Chen's EM notation listed on the [ERM Wikipedia page](https://en.wikipedia.org/wiki/Entity%E2%80%93relationship_model#Crow's_foot_notation)

-5. Learn to draw diagrams in Crow's foot notation using Mermaid: https://mermaid.js.org/syntax/entityRelationshipDiagram.html
+5. Learn to create diagrams in Crow's Foot notation using Mermaid: https://mermaid.js.org/syntax/entityRelationshipDiagram.html